Map all locationsAll Spring Events

 A day of art and festivities in Philadelphia’s Fairmount neighborhood

-More than 50 artists and 20 venues, along with thousands of visitors, come together in one neighborhood for a day of art, design, music and fun.View More
+Dozens of artists and venues, along with thousands of visitors, come together in one neighborhood for a day of art, design, music and fun during the Fairmount Arts Crawl.

 May 24 – September 1: Thousands of sparkling fountains dance before your eyes

 Longwood Gardens demonstrates its role as a cultural center for the performing arts during its annual Festival of Fountains.
 Throughout the spring and summer, the Gardens come alive with music, special performances and fantastic fountain displays.View More